 So there you have it, 7 WordPress productivity plugins to help take your productivity to the next level.

-Don’t forget, instead of laying awake at night trying to work out how to increase blog traffic, focus on how to increase productivity.
-You’ll thank yourself in the long run 😉
+Don’t forget, instead of laying awake at night trying to work out how to You’ll thank yourself in the long run 😉